-The Theological Library at the Seminary
+The Philosophical and Theological Library at the Seminary

 The library at the Seminary has been used, in some way or other, since its founding.
 There has always been a collection of books which the candidates to the presbyterate have used for their formation.
 Today, this library is housed on the third floor of the Seminary, exactly above the building of the Minor Seminary.
 However, it has not always been housed there.
 Over the years the library has been housed in different places in the Seminary, and as the number of books increased, a larger space had to be found to house the books in an organized way.